GuillaumeBrgnFR/SmartMenue/README.md

 3. Execute the command `pip install -r requirements.txt` to install the dependencies.

-4. Execute the command `npm install` from the `frontend` directory to install the dependencies.
+4. Execute the command `npm install` from the `src/web-app/frontend` directory to install the dependencies.
 You have to install Node.js and npm to do this.

-5. Execute the command `npm run build` from the `frontend` directory to build the frontend.
+5. Execute the command `npm run build` from the `src/web-app/frontend` directory to build the frontend.

 ## Usage